Advice and guidance

 - National Minimum Wage (NMW):

-- On the 1st of April 2019, the government brought in a National Living Wage for those aged 25 and over.
-In April 2020 it will go up to £8.72.
+- On the 1st of April 2021, the government brought in a National Living Wage for those aged 23 and over.

 - This is the rate of pay the Living Wage Foundation advise that employers pay workers, but this is not a legal requirement